htw-imi-showtime/showtime-website/content/ws23/master/m3-lep/features.md

 {{</section>}}

 {{<section title="Robust security measures">}}
-By prioritizing security by anonymized user and module data, LEP ensures privacy and compliance to **safeguard sensitive information** like personal preferences, while **secure login protocols** guarantee protected access to the platform for teachers and coordinators alike.
+By prioritizing security through anonymized user and module data, LEP ensures privacy and compliance to **safeguard sensitive information** like personal preferences, while **secure login protocols** guarantee protected access to the platform for teachers and coordinators alike.
 {{</section>}}